An Introduction to the French Rite (Rite Français) in Freemasonry

 Philosophical Degrees: Orders of Wisdom

-These higher degrees, conferred in a Chapter of the French Rite, allow Masons to explore complex philosophical themes:
+These higher degrees, conferred in a Chapter of the French Rite, allow Freemasons to explore complex philosophical themes: